marklu729/tx_districts/README.md

 ## PROCEDURES:
-    (1) Data Preparation: data exploration, merging, wrangling, aggregation (2) Data Visulization: distribution of student counts plotted in static and interactive graphs (3) Geographic Illustration of Distribution of K-12 Enrollees by Ethnic Groups (4) Build a web-based Dashboard with Dash
+    (1) Data Preparation: data exploration, merging, wrangling, aggregation (2) Data Visulization: distribution of student counts plotted in static and interactive graphs (3) Geographic Illustration of Distribution of K-12 Enrollees Across Texas School Districts in Three Ethnic Groups (4) Build a web-based Dashboard with Dash and Plotly

 The interactive barplot of student counts from 1999 to 2018 generated using Plotly: https://htmlpreview.github.io/?https://github.com/marklu729/tx_districts/blob/master/barplot_student_counts_from_1999_2018_by_three_ethnic_group.html